 We are serving 50 households now.
-Eight households are searching for units.
+Nine households are searching for units.
 There are 12 singles and 38 families being served.
 The grant targets families and youth-headed households.
 Leased households are from Clay (44) and Douglas (6) Counties.

 Openings are filled through the coordinated entry process.
 Staff is actively searching for eligible households.
+There is sufficient funding to serve approximately 90 households per month through the end of the grant term.
+Filling this program is our number one rental assistance priority.